-Nonetheless these folk art paintings, as they are commonly referred to, were characteristically vital; visibly showing a conscientious effort on the part of the artist to produce a "great" painting.
+Nonetheless, these paintings were characteristically vital; visibly showing a conscientious effort on the part of the artist to produce a "great" painting.

-Most of the primitive or folk paintings produced by the early artists had every conceivable subject that can be imagined at the time.
+Most of the primitive paintings produced by the 18th-century artists had every conceivable subject that could be imagined at the time.

 - Village scenes